 - DNA nanoball sequencing

 - SOLiD sequencing

 - Illumina (Solexa) sequencing

 - High throughput sequencing

 Application of DNA sequencing

-In the medical science, the DNA sequencing can be used in the identification of the genes responsible for the hereditary disorders.
+In medical science, DNA sequencing can be used in the identification of the genes responsible for hereditary disorders.
 New mutation can also be detected with the help of the DNA sequencing

 In forensic science, it is used for parental verification, criminal investigation and identification of individuals through any of the available samples such as hair, nail, blood or any tissue.